ctrlplusb/monilla/readme.md

 **Installation**

-We recommend performing a global installation of monilla;
+We recommend performing a global installation of `monilla`;

 ```bash
 npm install monilla -g